denten-courses/computing-context/lecture-notes/1-lecture.md

 A few more words about the environment.
 Literature vs. literature.
 Where is it practiced?

--Part 1.4: **Experiments**
+- Part 1.4: **Experiments**

     A quick tour of the homework assignments.

 ### Home Experiments